Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-The Betta Fish and the Goldfish are probably the two most popular fish in the world.
-One of reasons for this is because people often keep them in bowls.
-The thought of taking care of a fish bowl is much less daunting than managing an actual fish tank, so the allure of these poor critters proves irresistible for kids and parents who want to have a fish without all the work.
+The betta fish and the goldfish are probably the two most popular fish in the world.
+One of the reasons for this is because people often keep them in bowls.
+The thought of taking care of a fishbowl is much less daunting than managing an actual fish tank, so the allure of these poor critters proves irresistible for kids and parents who want to have a fish without all the work.

 Unfortunately, these folks soon find out the hard way that there is more to caring for a fish than plopping it in a tiny bowl and crossing your fingers.

-If you are trying to choose between a Goldfish or Betta, for the purposes of this article let’s assume you are interested in keeping your fish in the healthiest way possible.
-I hope that’s true, but, sadly, not everyone cares about the well-being of a lowly fish, and they end up in poor conditions with failing health and shortened lives.
+If you are trying to decide whether goldfish or betta fish are better, for the purposes of this article let’s assume you are interested in keeping your fish in the healthiest way possible.
+I hope that’s true, but, sadly, not everyone cares about the well-being of lowly fish, and they end up in poor conditions with failing health and shortened lives.

 Taking the time to learn about proper care is one of the most important things you can do when choosing a new pet.
 Even more important is doing the research on a fish before you bring it into your home.
 That way you can make an educated decision on which fish is right for you.

 You are doing that now, so congratulations!
 You are a step ahead of the average person who wanders into a pet store and picks out a fish just because it looks pretty.

 In this article, you will learn more about betta fish and goldfish and the difference between them, and by the time you are done, you will have an idea of which is better for you.

 In the wilds of Southeast Asia betta fish live in lazy streams, and they can survive in muddy puddles and low-oxygen conditions when water levels drop.
 This is because they are anabantids, a type of fish that is capable of taking in air from the surface of the water.